nk521/cmalu-urli/README.md

 ```

 ## Run?
-To run it using docker, just do `docker compose up -d`.
+To run it using docker, just do `docker compose up -d --build`.
 To run it on local, run `go mod download && go run .` (On local the port is 8080)

 ## How?
 Use `curl -d '{"original_url": "URL"}' localhost:42069/cmalu` to recieve a short link which expires in 24 hours.